balazs42/neural_network_cpp/README.md

 		//-----------------------------------//

+		// First define the number of neurons in each layer
+		// each layer should have a numerical value greater then 0 vector<unsigned> layerSizes = { INPUT_LAYER_SIZE, 5, OUTPUT_LAYER_SIZE };

+		// Create network object, with the specified optimization and regularization and initialization techniques Network network(layerSizes,		// Layer hidden sizes
+						"none",			// Optimization technique
+						"none",			// Regularization technique
+						"Xavier",		// Initialization technique
+						inputArr,		// Vector of input frames
+						expArr			// Vector of expected output frames
+		);

+		// You can randinit all edges and biases, in the network, although it is not
+		// necessary, the constructor already does it, but if for some reason you want
+		// to reinit the network you have the possibility
+		//network.randInitNetwork();

+		// You can set different activation functions to the layers
+		// you cannot pass more strings then the number of layers vector<string> activationFunctions = { "Relu", "Sigmoid", "Sigmoid" };

+		// You can set all the network to 1 specific activation function network.setAllActivationFunctions("Relu");

+		// Or by passing the vector as an argument, you can set different
+		// activation functions to different layers
+		//network.setLayerActivationFunctions(activationFunctions);

+		//-----------------------------------//

 		// Training network, with the provided data network.trainNetwork("sgd", inputArr, expArr, 100);

 		//-----------------------------------//

 		// Testing the network
+		const int inSize = 4;
+		const int expectedSize = 10;

 		// Creating artificial test frames
 		unsigned testFrame1[inSize] = { 1, 2, 3, 4 };